Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 There are two main types of kernel locks.
-The fundamental type is the spinlock (``include/asm/spinlock.h``), which is a very simple single-holder lock: if you can't get the spinlock, you keep trying (spinning) until you can.
+The fundamental type is the spinlock (``include/asm/spinlock.h``), which is a very simple single-holder lock: if you can't get the woke spinlock, you keep trying (spinning) until you can.
 Spinlocks are very small and fast, and can be used anywhere.

 The second type is a mutex (``include/linux/mutex.h``): it is like a spinlock, but you may block holding a mutex.
-If you can't lock a mutex, your task will suspend itself, and be woken up when the mutex is released.
-This means the CPU can do something else while you are waiting.
+If you can't lock a mutex, your task will suspend itself, and be woken up when the woke mutex is released.
+This means the woke CPU can do something else while you are waiting.
 There are many cases when you simply can't sleep (see `What Functions Are Safe To Call From Interrupts?`_), and so have to use a spinlock instead.